Ideas for Creating a Dance Floor Over Concrete: DIY Dance Subfloors

 There are a ton of different dance floor options on the market, ranging in stiffness, quality and price.
 Although reduced stiffness floors are recommended for dancers, many of them cost a fortune to purchase, not to mention the cost of installation.
 Fortunately, there are money- and time-saving options.

-By installing a inexpensive dance subfloor, you can soften a hard dance floor without paying a cringe-worthy amount.
+By installing a inexpensive dance subfloor, you can install a forgiving dance floor over concrete without paying a cringe-worthy amount.
 Greatmats recommends a few difference dance subfloors, all of which are meant to be installed under an all-purpose marley vinyl surface top.
 Read on to learn which subfloor might be right for you.

 If installing a dance floor over concrete, utilize a high density foam as the base layer.
 Greatmats recommends Sports Plus Designer Foam tiles, which are 2x2 feet in size and ⅜ inch thick.
 These economical dance subfloor tiles create the right amount of separation between the unforgiving concrete and the marley surface.

-Foam tiles are easily installed with a puzzle-piece style interlocking system.
+Foam tiles are easily installed for a dance floor over concrete utilizing a puzzle-piece style interlocking system.
 With this system, it only takes minutes to have the dance subfloor complete.
 From there, simply lay the marley surface on top for a complete multi-purpose dance floor.
-No adhesives are necessary for the creation of the dance floor.
+No adhesives are necessary for the creation of the dance floor over concrete.
 However, you can tape down the sides of the marley surface if you so choose.

 If you're starting from scratch, Greatmats offers a package that includes 20 feet of Adagio marley dance floor, foam tiles and a roll of tape - everything you need to create an entire dance floor yourself.
 The price of this package deal is slight in comparison to the dance floor prices that often range in the thousands of dollars.

 Be aware, a foam underlayment is not the choice subfloor for advanced ballet and pointe.
 The flooring is a bit too soft and slow to respond for pointe.
-If the dance floor will be mainly used for pointe, use a plyometric rubber underlayment instead.
-Rubber rolls provide a firmer base and are also extremely economical.
+If the dance floor will be mainly used for pointe, use a plyometric rubber underlayment for your dance floor over concrete instead.
+Rubber rolls provide a firmer base while still offer some impact absorption and are also extremely economical.

 If you're wanting to install a dance floor over carpet, there is no need to tear up existing carpet.
 Instead, you can use the carpet to your advantage.
 By installing hard plastic tiles over it, carpeting acts as the cushion layer for the dance floor.
 Greatmats recommends Flat Top Court Tiles as the firm surface over carpet and under the marley layer.